connorlee11/Downlight/README.md

 # Downlight
-This is a 2D side scroller that I made as a way to improve my c# coding and game dev skills.
+This is a 2D side scroller that I made as a way to improve my C# coding and game development skills.